udacity/create-your-own-adventure/english/Enter-a-dim-reality/Dim_reality.md

 shift to an even stranger place.
 Slowly you open them.
 You blink several times, but there is only darkness.
-You muster the courage to take a step into the blackness, it seems that you are on solid ground - for the moment.
-After taking several steps you realize that the ground you are walking on has some give, and there is a brushing sound as you shuffle your feet.
-You slowly reach beneath you and are suprised to find grass and earth.
-It is cool to the touch, slightly damp.
-You dig your fingers deep into the soft soil, and are suddenly overwhelmed with a sense of comfort and belonging.
-Something echoes in the distance, straining your ears you frantically try to find the source of the sound on the dark horizon.
+You muster the courage to take a step into the blackness, it seems that you are on solid ground - for the moment.Something echoes in the distance, straining your ears you frantically try to find the source of the sound on the dark horizon.
 A dim light comes into focus, its hard to tell how far off.
 Get to the light.
 Your timid steps quickly turn